ShieldOrder/process-layer-doctrine/doctrine/PLD.md

 ## Reference Rule

-Normative definitions live only in this document within the context of this framework.
+Core definitions live only in this document within the context of this framework.
 All applications are descriptive mappings derived from these definitions.

-If an application conflicts with this doctrine, the conflict should be made explicit rather than resolved implicitly.
+If an application conflicts with this framework, the conflict should be made explicit rather than resolved implicitly.
 EOF